 1) Statistics vs. Real Life

-There are many variables that go into interpreting laboratory values as “normal” or “abnormal.”
-To determine what is normal, samples are obtained from a group of healthy individuals, usually adults, and divided between males and females.
+Many variables go into interpreting laboratory values as “normal” or “abnormal.”
+To determine what normal lab values are, samples are obtained from a group of healthy individuals, usually adults, and divided between males and females.

-A common measurement is called a 95% confidence interval.
-A 95% confidence interval covers 95% of the normal curve – ie. The probability of finding a value outside of this curve is less than 5%.
+A typical measurement is called a 95% confidence interval.
+A 95% confidence interval covers 95% of the normal curve – i.e., the probability of finding a value outside of this curve is less than 5%.

 Another test is often used to calculate the mean (the average) and the standard deviation of the mean.
-One standard deviation above and below the mean includes 65% of the values and 2 standard deviations encompasses 95% of the values.
+One standard deviation above and below the mean includes 65% of the values, and two standard deviations encompass 95% of the values.

 The fact that 5% of otherwise normal, healthy individuals will fall outside the normal range is important when looking at laboratory results.
 As a physician, finding a value outside of the reference range does not automatically represent an abnormality.
 The clinical relevance of an abnormal laboratory finding must be based on the clinical history as well as the extent of deviation from the normal range.